alar0330/OpenMP-bench/README.md

 # OpenMP-bench

 SHORT:
- - OpenMP Benchmarks of matrix multiplication for C/Fortran.
+ - Naive, cache-friendly, and OpenMP benchmarks of matrix multiplication for C/Fortran.
  - C++-Bindings for Fortran subroutines.
  - Comparison to Reference BLAS included (netlib.org/blas/).
  - ..but any BLAS lib will do (put it to 'lib/').